Problem Child 3: Junior in Love: Plot

 After meeting the trio and Tiffany, Junior decides to pursue scouting under Scoutmaster Eugene Phlim, also Duke's father.
 Afterwards, he decides to enroll in hockey.
 He gets beaten by Blade's team, prompting him to take part in a school production of Peter Pan, where Corky is the star and Junior is stuck playing a weed.
-Ben meets Sarah at Big Ben's, and it is discovered that she was dating Phlim, and subsequently broken up with him.
+Ben meets Sarah at Big Ben's, and it is discovered that she was dating Phlim, and subsequently broke up with him.
 Meanwhile, after Corky rudely mocks Junior about his braces, Junior sneaks on to the horse grounds at Corky's mansion and uses a slingshot on Corky's horse, causing it to rear and hurl Corky into the pool.

-When Junior comes back to get his braces tightened, he gets his revenge for his humiliation he received from them by releasing laughing gas that knocks Peabody and his nurse, Kiki, unconscious.
+When Junior comes back to get his braces tightened, he gets his revenge for the humiliation he received from them by releasing laughing gas that knocks Peabody and his nurse, Kiki, unconscious.
 They later wake up wearing braces, with her tied to the patient chair and him hanging from the ceiling fan.

 Junior begins his plan of getting even with the three boys for bullying him.
 During the hockey tournament, Junior beats everyone of the opposing team players, and strikes Blade with a puck.
 After this, Junior is banned for life, and then, in the production of Peter Pan, he traps Corky by distracting the janitor, and pulling the rope attached to the suspension harness and crashing it down, severely injuring Corky and Duvane.
-Finally, seeking revenge for seeing Sarah, Philm and Duke challenges Ben and Junior to a relay race.
-Junior sabotages every obstacle on their side, and he and Ben win.
+Finally, seeking revenge for seeing Sarah, Philm and Duke challenge Ben and Junior to a relay race.
+Junior sabotages every obstacle on their side and he and Ben win.

 With the three boys seriously injured and terrified of him, Junior finally tries to spend some time with Tiffany, who turns out to be a rich brat.
 In retaliation, he pranks her by tying the sash ribbon on her dress to a statue, and as she walks forward, it rips off.
-In her underwear, embarrassed and laughed at, she runs out crying, and Bertha, blaming Junior, chases after her.
+In her underwear, embarrassed and laughed at, she runs out crying, and Murph's sister Bertha, blaming Junior, chases after her.
 Junior finds a kinder girl, dressed as a witch and also wearing braces, whereas Ben and Sarah get together.